 - Identify the best ways to promote your campaigns

-How to Track Form Conversions in 3 Easy Steps
+How to Track Form Conversions

-The best and easiest way to track form conversion sources in Google Analytics is with ExactMetrics.
+Luckily, there’s a better way!
+The best and easiest way to track form conversions and submission sources in Google Analytics is with ExactMetrics.

 Just follow the steps below to get started.